brighthive/roi-toolkit/README.md

 The differences are (1) the inclusion of state dummies to specify regional differences and (2) an interaction between years of schooling and work experience to account, for instance, for diminishing returns to experience schooling.

 Our use of the Mincer model is somewhat "off-label."
-As you'll see if you attempt to fit this model yourself (or if you simply look at the model output stored in the repo), the model on its own does not estimate wages in a precise way; analysts working with a Mincer regressions can expect to see [R-squareds](https://en.wikipedia.org/wiki/Coefficient_of_determination) around 0.3 -- so around 30% of the variation in wages is accounted for by education or wage differences.
+As you'll see if you attempt to fit this model yourself (or if you simply look at the model output stored in the repo), the model on its own does not estimate wages in a precise way; analysts working with a Mincer regressions can expect to see [R-squareds](https://en.wikipedia.org/wiki/Coefficient_of_determination) around 0.3 -- so around 30% of the variation in wages is accounted for by education or experiences differences.
 That's because most of the variation is exogenous: individuals' earnings are determined by their ability, their backgrounds, their areas of study, their social networks, etc.

 There's one valuable piece of data, however, that prices in all of this unmodeled variation when we're trying to estimate an individual's wages at time `t`, and that's their wages at time `t-1`, `t-2`, or earlier.
 Once we have this data, we can use the Mincer coefficients to much more precisely estimate individuals' expected wages after additional education and experience.
 This is how the Mincer model is used in `roi.metrics`: using individuals' prior wages and data about their education and experience, we derive a "predicted wage"--in essence, the average or expected earnings for an individual with their prior earnings after an additional X years of school or Y years of experience.